The month was February and my dream of ever seeing my three-decades’ long marriage survive had come to an end.

 A religious pat on the arm can seem so cruel.
 I feel so unsafe, so vulnerable, and so fearful.
 I feel like I am going to shatter into a million pieces.
 I am hanging by a thread.

 I need the comfort of real friends tonight.
 I decided to share my heart with you, my dear friends, here, in this email.
 Just knowing you are there gives me hope.
-Knowing you understand, helps me not to feel so alone and “homeless” in my heart.
+Knowing you understand, helps me not feel so alone and “homeless” in my heart.
 Your genuine love helps me to feel I belong somewhere.
 Thank you for being there for me.
 I need you all and I am not ashamed to say it.

-Dear reader, are you in a similar situation right now?
+Are you in a similar situation right now?
 Are you wearing a mask like I did that day because you are fearful you may not be heard?
 Please know you are not alone.
 I did not give up getting the help I needed.
 I have been there.
 I get it.
 You don’t have to pretend anymore.
 You are safe here.

 “Know that painful feelings will be lessened or relieved when you own them, talk about them with someone who can validate them, or in some cases engage in problem-solving.
 Trying to ignore them, divert them, stuff, or numb them may provide a momentary respite but will actually heighten your pain in the long run.” ~ Dr. Janice Caudill, PhD, CSAT, SRT, SEP, CCPS